ontodev/valve.rs/README.md

 - **table**: The name of the table to which the rule is applicable.
 - **when column**: The column that the **when condition** will be checked against.
-- **when condition**: The condition to apply to values of **when column**
+- **when condition**: The condition to apply to values of **when column**.
+This can either be one of the recognized [condition types](#condition-types), or it can be the name of a datatype in which case the condition corresponding to the datatype will be used.
 - **then column**: The column that the **then condition** will be checked against.
 - **then condition**: The condition to apply to values of **then column** whenever the **when condition** has been satisfied for **when column**.
+This can either be one of the recognized [condition types](#condition-types), or it can be the name of a datatype in which case the condition corresponding to the datatype will be used.
 - **level**: The severity of the violation
 - **description**: A description of the rule and/or its purpose.

 #### Using **guess**

-In some cases it is useful to be able to try and infer what the table table and column table configuration should be, given the current state of the Valve instance, for a given data table not currently managed by Valve.
+In some cases it is useful to be able to try and guess what the table table and column table configuration should be, using information about the current state of the Valve instance, for a given data table not currently managed by Valve.
 To do this one may use Valve's command line interface to run the **guess** subcommand as follows:

     ontodev_valve guess [OPTIONS] SOURCE DESTINATION TABLE_TSV